csc301-fall2014/CSC301H1F-L0101-Home/ProjectOptions.md

 (Pending Approval)
 The previous two project options can be integrated as part of a larger Online University Portal.
 If you have another suggestion that is self contained and can be a part of an Online University Portal, and if you believe you can work hard on building that project then you can propose your idea.
+(Deadline for proposing a project idea is Thu.
+9 Oct)